UCSP-EDA-Team/RTreeClient/README.md

 RTreeClient
 -----------
-RTreeClient is the PHP Client
+RTreeClient is the PHP Clientg